eldoy/modalis/README.md

 ### Usage

-First copy `modal.css` and `app.js` to your app assets.
+First copy `app/assets/modal.css` and `app/assets/app.js` to your app assets.
 See `app/layouts/modal.js` for some working HTML you can use.

 Add an empty div tag with the class name `modal` in your layout:
 ```html